JohnOmernik/zetago/INSTRUCTIONS.md

     - `$ ./zeta cluster zetabase`
 3. Next we will be installing the shared docker registry that is backed by MapR (instead of local)
     - `$ ./zeta cluster shareddocker`
 4. Authentication!
-We now install the shared openldap server
+We now install the shared OpenLDAP server
     - `$ ./zeta cluster sharedldap`
     - Note: It will warn that the CA is not yet moved to the final location.
 It will ask you to do this, `Y` (the default) is the correct answer here
     - Enter a ldapadmin password (this is the admin account for account administration)